Aborigines' Protection Society: Foundation

 Around the same time, The Aborigines' Protection Society (APS) was established, "to ensure the health and well-being and the sovereign, legal and religious rights of the indigenous peoples while also promoting the civilization of the indigenous people who were subjected under colonial powers".
 Other members brought experience from around the world: Saxe Bannister (Australia), Richard King (North America), John Philip (South Africa).
 The founders were, on King's account, Buxton, Hodgkin, William Allen, Henry Christy, Thomas Clarkson, and Joseph Sturge.
-Buxton, after the 1832 British abolition of the slave trade, had taken an interest in particular in the Cape Colony.
+Buxton, after the 1833 British abolition of slavery, had taken an interest in particular in the Cape Colony.

 The Report of the APS in 1838 put the case that colonisation did not inevitably have detrimental effects on indigenous peoples, as conventional wisdom had it, even to the point of their extinction: if the effects were negative, that was a criticism of the plan and regulation for the colony.